spectro30/docs/docs/guides/mongodb/volume-expansion/standalone.md

 mongodbopsrequest.ops.kubedb.com/mops-volume-exp-standalone created
 ```

 #### Verify MongoDB Standalone volume expanded successfully

-If everything goes well, `KubeDB` enterprise operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volume`.
+If everything goes well, `KubeDB` Enterprise operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volume`.

 Let's wait for `MongoDBOpsRequest` to be `Successful`.
 Run the following command to watch `MongoDBOpsRequest` CR,

 ```console
 $ kubectl get mongodbopsrequest -n demo
 Every 2.0s: kubectl get mongodbopsrequest -n demo
 ```

 We can see from the above output that the `MongoDBOpsRequest` has succeeded.
 If we describe the `MongoDBOpsRequest` we will get an overview of the steps that were followed to expand the volume of the database.